 Research Reports 2026

-NEW Statistical Analysis of the Global Influence of Peace by 10 000 Yoga- Meditation Experts ➚
+Statistical Analysis of the Global Influence of Peace by 10 000 Yoga- Meditation Experts ➚

 To preserve cultural integrity during periods of profound societal change, stabilizing forces are required that promote synergy and coherence.
-In the Vedic tradition, this ordering principle is referred to as Yoga and is very easily and effectively realized through meditation at the level of consciousnes5.
+In the Vedic tradition, this ordering principle is referred to as Yoga and is very easily and effectively realized through meditation at the level of the conscious mind.
 Through the existence of small, lokalized coherent domains, turbulent tendencies are understood to diminish naturally.
 Since the mid-20th century, such relationships have been investigated across disciplines in science under the concept of field effects.
 A university founded in the United States in the early 1970s by Maharishi Mahesh Yogi has pursued both the practical application and the scientific investigation of this approach.
-In practice by supporting meditation groups all over the world aimed at improving the quality of life.
+In practice by supporting meditation groups all over the world aiming at improving the quality of life everywhere.
 Empirical findings suggest that for a population of size N a coherence-generating group of approximately the square root of 1 % of N is required.
 For the world population in 2025 this corresponded to about 10,000 individuals; proportionally smaller groups are sufficient for countries, regions, and cities.
 Numerous studies worldwide have reported that during and following periods in which such coherence groups reached the required size, significant improvements were observed across a range of multidimensional indicators, including quality of life, social health, crime and violence, economic conditions, political conflict and peace indicators, which have been found to be correlated to physiological and consciousness-related variables on the individual level.

 To preserve cultural integrity during periods of profound societal change, stabilizing forces are required that promote synergy and coherence.
-In the Vedic tradition, this ordering principle is referred to as Yoga and is very easily and effectively realized through meditation at the level of consciousnes5.
+In the Vedic tradition, this ordering principle is referred to as Yoga and is very easily and effectively realized through meditation at the level of the conscious mind.
 Through the existence of small, lokalized coherent domains, turbulent tendencies are understood to diminish naturally.
 Since the mid-20th century, such relationships have been investigated across disciplines in science under the concept of field effects.
 A university founded in the United States in the early 1970s by Maharishi Mahesh Yogi has pursued both the practical application and the scientific investigation of this approach.
-In practice by supporting meditation groups all over the world aimed at improving the quality of life.
+In practice by supporting meditation groups all over the world aiming at improving the quality of life everywhere.
 Empirical findings suggest that for a population of size N a coherence-generating group of approximately the square root of 1 % of N is required.
 For the world population in 2025 this corresponded to about 10,000 individuals; proportionally smaller groups are sufficient for countries, regions, and cities.
 Numerous studies worldwide have reported that during and following periods in which such coherence groups reached the required size, significant improvements were observed across a range of multidimensional indicators, including quality of life, social health, crime and violence, economic conditions, political conflict and peace indicators, which have been found to be correlated to physiological and consciousness-related variables on the individual level.

 The required sociological statistical data are provided by independent institutions and are then analyzed using established time-series methods.To date, approximately 50 peer-reviewed publications have addressed the so-called Maharishi Effect.
 A recent study examined the global impact of a gathering of approximately 10,000 meditators in early 2024 in Hyderabad, India.
 Time-series analyses indicated a significant reduction in sociopolitical violence from that point onward, both in the three most violence-affected countries and in the top 30 of the 50 countries, which together account for about 97% of all conflict events worldwide according to the Armed Conflict Location & Event Data Project (ACLED).
 The very strong 28,2 % decline of violent events in the Top 30 countries is not included.in the first publication analyzing the data provided by ACLED and which appeared in October 2025 in the Journal of Maharishi Vedic Research Institute (28, 11–53) under the title Quantification of the Global Maharishi Effect: A Quasi-Experimental Study of the Three Most Violent Countries, authored by Kenneth L. Cavanaugh and Lee Fergusson.

-In Bearbeitung Vedische Theorie des Maharishi-Effekts
+In Bearbeitung Vedische Theorie kollektiver Kohärenz (Maharishi Effekt)

 Der Zweck jeder Art von Yoga, einschließlich Meditation, ist die Optimierung der empirischen (d. h. der durch unmittelbare Erfahrung zugänglichen) Erkenntnisse.
 Wegen ihres Erfahrungsbezugs basiert diese Perfektionierung auf den Naturgesetzen, die verantwortlich sind für die vielschichtige Struktur der Schöpfung, das Verhalten der zahllosen Objekte und die damit verbundene Entwicklung.
 Der Erfahrungsbereich von Yoga reicht deshalb von der Komplexität der gesamten Umwelt bis hin zum vereinheitlichten inneren Kern des Lebens.
 Speziell für den gesellschaftlichen Bereich hat das die bemerkenswerte Konsequenz, dass durch Yoga ungeordnete Störungen unwirksam werden.
 Ein Phänomen, das seit den 1970er Jahren von Wissenschaftlern der Maharishi International University, USA, sehr genau erforscht wurde.
 Dabei wurde eine als Maharishi-Effekt bezeichnete Regel

 bestätigt, nämlich dass die Wurzel von 1 % eines Kollektivs der Größe N genügt, um kollektive Kohärenz zu verwirklichen.
-Bisher fehlte jedoch eine exakte, naturgesetzlich begründete Erklärung dieser empirisch bewährten Abschätzung.
+Bisher fehlte jedoch eine exakte, naturgesetzlich begründete Erklärung und formale Ableitung dieser empirisch bewährten Abschätzung.
 Hier soll diese Lücke gefüllt werden, wobei das älteste Wissen der Menschheit, der Rig Veda, als Orientierungshilfe bei der mathematisch-naturgesetzlichen Begründung dient.
 Die letzte Sūktā des Rig Veda, als dessen Quintessenz, verspricht, dass die Nutzung der integrierten Ausdrücke des Wissens durch ein kohärentes Bewusstsein sukzessive die Ganzheit des Lebens entfaltet.
 Der Rishi (Seher) der letzten Sukta 10.191 des Rig Veda ist Samvanana.

 Der Zweck jeder Art von Yoga, einschließlich Meditation, ist die Optimierung der empirischen (d. h. der durch unmittelbare Erfahrung zugänglichen) Erkenntnisse.
 Wegen ihres Erfahrungsbezugs basiert diese Perfektionierung auf den Naturgesetzen, die verantwortlich sind für die vielschichtige Struktur der Schöpfung, das Verhalten der zahllosen Objekte und die damit verbundene Entwicklung.
 Der Erfahrungsbereich von Yoga reicht deshalb von der Komplexität der gesamten Umwelt bis hin zum vereinheitlichten inneren Kern des Lebens.
 Speziell für den gesellschaftlichen Bereich hat das die bemerkenswerte Konsequenz, dass durch Yoga ungeordnete Störungen unwirksam werden.
 Ein Phänomen, das seit den 1970er Jahren von Wissenschaftlern der Maharishi International University, USA, sehr genau erforscht wurde.
 Dabei wurde eine als Maharishi-Effekt bezeichnete Regel

 bestätigt, nämlich dass die Wurzel von 1 % eines Kollektivs der Größe N genügt, um kollektive Kohärenz zu verwirklichen.
-Bisher fehlte jedoch eine exakte, naturgesetzlich begründete Erklärung dieser empirisch bewährten Abschätzung.
+Bisher fehlte jedoch eine exakte, naturgesetzlich begründete Erklärung und formale Ableitung dieser empirisch bewährten Abschätzung.
 Hier soll diese Lücke gefüllt werden, wobei das älteste Wissen der Menschheit, der Rig Veda, als Orientierungshilfe bei der mathematisch-naturgesetzlichen Begründung dient.
 Die letzte Sūktā des Rig Veda, als dessen Quintessenz, verspricht, dass die Nutzung der integrierten Ausdrücke des Wissens durch ein kohärentes Bewusstsein sukzessive die Ganzheit des Lebens entfaltet.
 Der Rishi (Seher) der letzten Sukta 10.191 des Rig Veda ist Samvanana.

 In progress: Vedic Theory of the Maharishi Effect The purpose of every form of yoga, including meditation, is the optimization of empirical (i.e., direct) knowledge.
 Because of its experiential nature, this perfection is based on the laws of nature that govern the complex structure of creation, the behavior of countless objects, and the associated development.
 The experiential domain of yoga therefore extends from the complex environment to the unified inner core of life.
 Especially for the social sphere, this has the remarkable consequence that yoga neutralizes disordered disturbances.
 A phenomenon that has been studied in great detail by scientists at Maharishi International University, USA, since the 1970s.
 This has repeatedly confirmed a rule known as the Maharishi Effect: that the square root of 1% of a collective of size N is sufficient to realize collective coherence.
 However, until now, an exact, natural-law-based explanation of this empirically proven estimate has been lacking.
 This gap is to be filled here, with the oldest knowledge of humanity, the Rig Veda, serving as a guide for the mathematical and natural law-based explanation.
 The last sukta of the Rig Veda, as its quintessence, promises that the utilization of the integrated expressions of knowledge by a coherent consciousness will successively unfold the wholeness of life.
 The rishi (seer) of the last sukta 10.191 of the Rig Veda is Samvanana.